top of page

 2009 age 65: After visiting Kunming, China, I decided that Kunming was better for me than Shanghai.
 I moved to Kunming after living nine years in Shanghai.

 2010 age 66: Lucky stars descended upon me when I met Heidi Yang in Kunming.
-She’s been my personal/business assistant for nine year now, also becoming my dearest Chinese friend.
+She’s been my personal/business assistant for nine years now, also become my dearest Chinese friend.

 2013 age 69: Discovered the whole new world of cognitive biases by reading Daniel Kahneman’s “Thinking, Fast and Slow.”
 Since then I have continued to study this new domain of science, seeing how much I can improve my decision-making ability.
 Check out the site: LessWrong.com.